How That Extra Weight Is Costing You Money

 Obesity-related medical issues are responsible for 10% of all annual medical funding in the U.S., according to 2006 data.
 This comes out to beteen $147 and $210 billion per year.
 Those who are overweight (around one third of the U.S. population) can expect to pay 42% more in overall healthcare costs during their lifetime, and worse yet, the hospitalization rate for childhood obesity has doubled since the late 1990s.

-Diabetes, a disease that afflicts 21 million Americans, is a common complication.
-Amputating a toe, a not uncommon result of untreated diabetes, costs $15,000.
+Diabetes, a disease that afflicts 21 million Americans, is one of the most frequent complications.
+Amputating a toe, a fairly common result of untreated diabetes, costs $15,000.
 Other costs associated with the effects of packing too many pounds:

 - $44,000 for a heart attack

 The next time you think obesity is just a health issue, think again.
 It is costing us, and the government, much more than we realize.